WordPress has always been an ugly ball of code, something I’ve both

 - run on tiny blogs like this one

-Right now, to do my part for bloggers everywhere, I’m maintaining two WordPress plugins:
+Right now, to do my part for bloggers everywhere, I’m maintaining three WordPress plugins:

 A WordPress plugin that automatically removes spam user registrations and other old, never-used user accounts.
 It also blocks the notification e-mail that is normally sent to the administrator every time a new user registers, and logs this event instead.
 Includes full logging and backup of any data it deletes.